 The second category is products that actually contain sugar: most often cough syrups, cough drops, and lozenges.
 The extent of the effect on blood sugar relates to the amount taken per dose, and the number of doses taken daily.
 As an example, a non-sugar-free cough drop may contain 2 to 4 grams of sugar, and a typical non-sugar-free cough syrup may contain 3 to 5 grams of sugar per two teaspoons.
 Multi-symptom cough and cold syrups may contain sugar as well as a decongestant.
 These are almost always available in a sugar-free variety, but they may be more expensive and taste slightly different than those containing sugar.

 - Robitussin Cough Syrup

 - Hall’s cough drops

-Remember, too, herbal and other “natural” products may contain chemicals that can affect your diabetes and you should always consult your health care provider before taking these products.
-Also the pharmacist is a great resource for information on the products they stock in the pharmacy, so do not hesitate to ask advice.
+Remember, too, herbal and other “natural” products may contain chemicals that can affect your diabetes, and you should always consult your healthcare provider before taking these products.
+Your pharmacist is also a great resource for information on the products they stock in the pharmacy, so do not hesitate to ask advice.